Carlão (footballer, born 2001)

-Carlos Eduardo da Silva Santos (born 12 March 2001), commonly known as Carlão, is a Brazilian footballer who plays as a central defender for Spanish club Almería B.
+Carlos Eduardo da Silva Santos (born 12 March 2001), commonly known as Carlão, is a Brazilian footballer who plays as a central defender for Paysandu.

 Club career

 Náutico

 Born in Recife, Pernambuco, Carlão started his career with the youth sides of hometown club Náutico.
 In February 2019, he moved to Fluminense on loan, being initially assigned to the under-20s.

 Back to Náutico in July 2019, Carlão made his first team debut on 19 July 2020, starting in a 2–1 Campeonato Pernambucano away win over Salgueiro, and providing an assist to Thiago Fernandes' opening goal.
 On 12 March of the following year, he renewed his contract until the end of 2023.

 On 24 March 2021, Carlão moved to Corinthians also on loan, and joined their under-20 squad.
 In June, however, his loan with Timão was cancelled, after the club and Náutico failed to reach an agreement for other players.

 Upon returning to his parent club, Carlão was immediately assigned to the main squad, and featured regularly in the year's Série B.